 China Orient Asset Management

-- Continues to advise Huachen Energy regarding its offshore $500m bond restructuring and on-going negotiations with its creditors in connection with the restructuring of its parent company Wintime Group.
+- Continuing to advise Huachen Energy regarding its offshore $500m bond restructuring and ongoing negotiations with its creditors in connection with the restructuring of its parent company Wintime Group.

 Other key lawyers: